Writing Our Way to Hope and Commitment

-Currently, Laura leads weekly writing groups and retreats in the Santa Cruz, CA region, as well as retreats internationally.
-She has taken writers to Bali, Scotland, Greece, Vietnam, Laos, Cambodia and Peru.
+Laura leads weekly writing groups and retreats in the Santa Cruz, CA region and online, as well as retreats internationally.
+She has taken writers to Bali and Scotland, Greece, Vietnam, Laos and Cambodia.
 She documents these trips to the delight of many readers in her blog, The Virtual Vacation.
-You can read about her past trips to Bali, Scotland and Peru.
 You can read a wonderful interview with Laura here.

 A SFZC resident and teacher, Tova Green was priest-ordained in 2003 and received dharma transmission from Eijun Linda Cutts in 2015.
 She views Zen practice as a catalyst for individual and societal change.
 Tova co-founded San Francisco Zen Center's Queer Dharma group 7 years ago.

 Tova has written poetry and prose since high school.
 Since moving to the Bay Area in 1990, her essays and poems have appeared in Turning Wheel, the journal of the Buddhist Peace Fellowship; book reviews in Inquiring Mind, and a commentary in The Hidden Lamp: Stories from 25 Centuries of Awakened Women.
 She has also published two prose chapbooks, Zen Moments and Tassajara Moments, and several chapbooks of poetry.

 Tova has participated in poetry retreats with Naomi Shihab Nye, Jane Hirshfield, Ellen Bass, Kim Rosen and Ben Jackson.
 She enjoys helping others find their voice through writing.
 She co-led a writing retreat at Tassajara with Susan Moon and Melody Ermachild Chavis, and has taught classes at San Francisco Zen Center on the Zen Poetry of Aging.